Simplify customs clearances by using carnets if you're taking goods or motor vehicles into or out of the EU temporarily.

 All restrictions, prohibitions and licensing controls that apply to importing goods into the UK also apply to goods imported temporarily under an ATA carnet.

-Because licensing requirements change from time to time, you should always check before importing anything whether you need a licence or not.
+As licensing requirements can change, you should always check before importing anything whether you need a licence.

 - you need to lodge security to the value of the highest possible amount of duty payable

-- the way carnets are issued varies from country to country - in the UK, they are issued by chambers of commerce
+- the way carnets are issued varies from country to country - they are issued by chambers of commerce in the UK, see the ATA carnet pages of the London Chamber of Commerce and Industry (LCCI) website for details

 - exactly what goods are going to be used